 Pivot, a Miami-Based Startup, Raises Pre-Seed Round Jointly Led by Silicon Road Ventures and Overline

 MIAMI, Feb.
-16, 2022 /PRNewswire/ -- Pivot, a Miami-based tech marketplace aiming to redefine how brands and retailers connect, has raised a pre-seed venture capital round led jointly by two Atlanta-based venture funds: Silicon Road Ventures and Overline.
+17, 2022 /PRNewswire/ -- Pivot, a Miami-based tech marketplace aiming to redefine how brands and retailers connect, has raised a pre-seed venture capital round led jointly by two Atlanta-based venture firms: Silicon Road Ventures and Overline.

 Pivot eliminates traditional wholesale by allowing brands to pick the ideal location and space in store to showcase their merchandise.
 In turn, boutiques and independent stores are able to eliminate costs associated with engaging wholesalers and increase revenue from their brick and mortar assets by renting out their shelf space to prospective brands.
 Together, brands and retailers share data and create an integrated experience that is adapted to changing consumer behavior.
 Since launch in January 2021, Pivot has already attracted over 4,000 brands and more than 1,200 retailers to their platform.